synox/disposable-email-imap/readme.md

         <?php print imap_base64("SU1BUCBleHRlbnNpb24gc2VlbXMgdG8gYmUgaW5zdGFsbGVkLiA="); ?>

 - Clone/download this repository
+- run `composer install`

 ## Configuration
 - configure the imap account in `index.php`
 - (optionally) configure the link redirection provider (to keep the existence of your installation secret) in `index.php`

 ## TODO
+ 1. the full body view is unsafe and should not yet be enabled in a productive system.
  1. security audit against xss/sqli